-I am a parent of two college students and a sophomore in high school, which makes me uniquely positioned to write about planning for retirement while juggling over a decade of college expenses.
+I am a parent of two college students and a sophomore in high school, which makes me uniquely positioned to write about planning for retirement while juggling over a decade of education expenses.

 Student loan debt reached $1.6 trillion in June of 2020.
 This is close to 10% of the U.S. gross domestic product.
 How did we get here, and what options do families have for financing higher education?